 But, you’ll also find familiar combinations like Castro, which includes smoked pork, ham, pickle, fontina cheese, and yellow mustard.
 Most sandwiches have a slight southern flair, making this Inman Park restaurant and sandwich emporium popular with the Atlanta crowd.

 Don’t miss the spiked sodas during your visit.
 Popular flavors are the Paloma and Victory Little.
 Finally, no trip to VSB is complete without a Pimento Jar with bacon jam.
 As you know, everything in the south is better with bacon.
-After a few sandwiches and spiked sodas, wrap up your visit with dropping into the back room for a game of ping pong.
+After a few sandwiches and spiked sodas, wrap up your visit by dropping into the back room for a game of ping pong.
 This Inman Park restaurant delivers it all!

 100 Hurt Street NE // 678.705.3905